-In order to provide a more equitable comparison of health plans of various sizes, CDII (previously OPA) calculated health plan complaint ratios by taking the number of closed complaints associated with a health plan and dividing it by the number of the health plan's enrollees in 2020.
+To provide a more equitable comparison of health plans of various sizes, CDII calculated MY 2022 health plan complaint ratios by taking the 2022 volume of closed complaints attributed to each health plan and dividing it by the number of the health plan's enrollees in 2022.
 For chart displays, the ratios are shown as complaints per 10,000 members.

 The reporting entities provided enrollment figures for the health plans associated with each entity's jurisdiction.
-Report displays exclude health plans with enrollment under 70,000 members in 2020.
+Report displays exclude health plans with enrollment under 70,000 members in 2022 and/or fewer than 11 complaints in 2022.

-Due to timing and other reporting differences, enrollment figures may not be fully comparable across MYs as reporting entities' enrollment data methodologies have evolved and changed.
+Enrollment figures may not be fully comparable between reporting entities or across MYs due to timing and other differences in reporting entities' enrollment data methodologies.